Ipomoea corymbosa: Chemical properties

-The Nahuatl word ololiuhqui means "round thing", and refers to the small, brown, oval seeds of the morning glory, not the plant itself, which is called coaxihuitl (“snake-plant") in Nahuatl, and hiedra, bejuco or quiebraplatos in the Spanish language.
+The Nahuatl word ololiuhqui means "round thing", and refers to the small, brown, oval seeds of the morning glory, not the plant itself, which is called coaxihuitl ("snake-plant") in Nahuatl, and hiedra, bejuco or quiebraplatos in the Spanish language.
 The seeds, in Spanish, are sometimes called semilla de la Virgen (seeds of the Virgin Mary).
 While little of it is known outside of Mexico, its seeds were perhaps the most common psychedelic drug used by the natives.

 In 1941, Richard Evans Schultes first identified ololiuhqui as Turbina corymbosa and the chemical composition was first described in 1960 in a paper by Albert Hofmann.
-The seeds contain ergine (LSA), an ergoline alkaloid which is also present in ergot of rye and is similar in structure to LSD.
-Ergot of rye was part of the Kykeon, the drink which was a component of the Eleusinian Mysteries.
+The seeds contain ergine (LSA), an ergoline alkaloid which is also present in ergot and is similar in structure to LSD.
+Ergot may have been part of the Kykeon, the drink which was a component of the Eleusinian Mysteries.
 The psychedelic properties of Turbina corymbosa and a comparison of the potency of different varieties were studied in the Central Intelligence Agency's MKULTRA Subproject 22 in 1956.

 My chemical investigations of Ololiuhqui seeds led to the unexpected discovery that the entheogenic principles of Ololiuhqui are alkaloids, especially lysergic acid amide, which exhibits a very close relationship to lysergic acid diethylamide (=ʟsᴅ).
 It follows therefrom that ʟsᴅ, which hitherto had been considered to be a synthetic product of the laboratory, actually belongs to the group of sacred Mexican drugs.